Razyehuda/Universal_Guessing-/README.md

 ---

 ## Conclusion
-This project illustrates the power of universal guessing algorithms in addressing complex estimation problems.
-My key contributions include:
+This project demonstrates the effectiveness of universal guessing algorithms in addressing complex estimation problems.
+Key contributions include:
 - **Innovative Algorithm Design**: Developing and extending Lempel-Ziv-based methods to integrate side information and prefixes.
 - **Practical Impact**: Demonstrating the applicability of these techniques in binary image reconstruction and noise handling.
 - **Engineering Rigor**: Translating theoretical constructs into efficient, implementable solutions.